Skip to content

 How to apply to a German university from India

-Complete guide to German university admission for Indian students: uni-assist, documents, APS, language tests, tuition, deadlines, and top programs.
+Complete guide to German university admission for Indian students: uni-assist, documents, APS, language tests, tuition, deadlines, blocked account, motivation letter, and top programs.

 2. Arrival